 Checking prior to graduating

 Graduating students must make sure to verify their record on Minerva prior to the end of term in which they are graduating to ensure that the correct expected term of graduation is indicated on their unofficial transcript; if not, the student may be overlooked for graduation.
-Use the Degree Audit and Intention to graduate forms for this.
+Use the Verify your degree requirements form for this.
 Direct any questions or problems with your record to the SAO.

 Access to student records